KirilGeorgiev247/My-Data-Structures-Algorithms/Algorithms/MST/Kruskal/README.md

 + Repeat the process: repeat steps 3 to 5 until all vertices are contained in a single tree or all edges have been checked.

-completion: the algorithm finishes when there is a single tree left in the forest.
++ Completion: the algorithm finishes when there is a single tree left in the forest.
 This tree is the minimum spanning tree of the graph.